bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

-What is got?
-Well, design choice one is to have a function called `amOrPm()` that returns the string "AM" or "PM".
+What is variable `got`?
+Our first design choice is to have a function called `amOrPm()` that returns the string "AM" or "PM".

 To get moving, that's all it will do right now:

 ```golang
 func TestAMBeforeNoon(t *testing.T) {